-Rachel was one of Synchronicity’s original founders.
-She has directed more than 15 productions for Synchronicity, including In the Next Room or the Vibrator Play, Exit Pursued by a Bear, Women + War, 1:23, Language of Angels, Three Sisters and Marisol.
+Rachel is one of Synchronicity’s original founders.
+She has directed more than 20 productions for Synchronicity, including Ripe Frenzy, Strait of Gibraltar, In the Next Room or the Vibrator Play, Exit Pursued by a Bear, Women + War, 1:23, Language of Angels, Three Sisters and Marisol.
 Her directing work has been seen in and around Atlanta at Actor’s Express, Aurora Theatre, Theatre Gael, Dad’s Garage and the University of Georgia.
 Creative Loafing named her best director of 2002 for her work on One Flea Spare and Kia Corthron’s Breath, Boom, the production that led to the creation of our Playmaking for Girls program.
 In June 2004 she was chosen for the highly competitive NEA/TCG Career Development Program for Directors and was named a Bank of America “Local Hero.”
 In addition to her executive role at Synchronicity, she actively teaches and leads workshops across Atlanta, and spent eight summers as director of the Ferst Center’s Drama Camp at Georgia Tech.

 Lee Nowell is a veteran of Hedgerow Theatre, America’s oldest resident rep company, where she was nominated for the New York Drama League’s Directors Lab.
 She was co-artistic director of her own theatre, Metropolitan Theatre Alliance, and currently serves on the advisory board of the Essential Theatre.
 A cum laude graduate of Kenyon College with a degree in drama, she has adjudicated plays for the National Endowment for the Arts, the Ohio Arts Council and has served as a judge for The Governor’s Honors Program.
 An award winning playwright, Ms. Nowell’s work has been presented at Actors Express (Albatross, Paper House, Obsession), Theatre in the Square (Urban Fairytale), Horizon Theatre (Blue Angels Weekend), 7 Stages (Preacher from the Black Lagoon, The Commission), Ex Somnium at The Big House (How to Survive Being Human), and Play West (The Commission, Blue Angels Weekend), in addition to her commission for Synchronicity (Beyond Reasonable Doubt: The Troy Davis Project).
 She is the recipient of an Inverness Playwriting Award, three Turner New Voices in the Works Grants, two NEA Grants, and has been nominated for The List, a Jennie Award, a Suzi Bass Award, Best Play of the Year by Atlanta Theatre Fans, Top Ten Productions of the Year by the Atlanta Journal-Constitution, and an NEA Distinguished New Play Development Award.
 Ms. Nowell is also in the vanguard of the burgeoning Salon Theatre movement in Atlanta.
 In 2015, she was recruited to be the new Managing Director Artistic Associate at Synchronicity Theatre.
 Prior to joining Synchronicity, she was Senior Coordinator for The SLAM Collaborative for fourteen years.